-Financial pressure is a reality for many people during the COVID-19 pandemic.
+Financial pressure continues to be a reality for many people following the COVID-19 pandemic.
 Help is available if you are having financial problems and you don’t know where to begin.

 Your income could have dropped due to COVID-19 or you have new unexpected expenses that mean you can’t cover your usual outgoings.